helinrui/XBNJ/README.md

-# Easy and Precise Segmentation-Guided Diffusion Models
+# 1、Easy and Precise Segmentation-Guided Diffusion Models

 ## 1) Train Your Own Models